-What is the value of urban nature in the Oslo area?
-URBAN EEA maps and values ecosystem services in the Oslo Region, and tests methods for ecosystem accounting at the municipal level.
+What is the value of urban nature ?
+URBAN EA maps and values ecosystem services in the Oslo Region, and tests methods for ecosystem accounting at the municipal level.

 Online Symposium 2020